-Former Bachelorette Ali Fedotowsky Stuns as She Celebrates Her Bridal Shower
+Former Bachelorette Ali Fedotowsky Celebrates Her Love-Themed Bridal Shower — See the Pics!

 After the party, guests received gift bags with filled with tea, earrings, necklaces, rose gold bracelets, scarves, candles and smartphone chargers.

-Fedotowsky, 32, looked stunning in a white maxi dress.
+Fedotowsky, 32, looked stunning in a white maxi dress by Endless Summer.
 She is engaged to radio host Kevin Manno, 33.
 The two are parents to daughter Molly Sullivan Manno, 7 months.

 The two announced their engagement in September 2015, after Fedotowsky took to her website and Instagram accounts to announce it.